viviRbi/vyNote/readme.md

 ## What is Collections
 - Collections is a class that used to perform certain method from Collection Interface obj.
 Ex: Collections.sort(arrList)
+- Some methods:
+	- Collections.addAll(arrList, "Fruits","Bat");
+	- Collections.sort(arrList, Collections.reverseOrder())
+	- Collections.binarySearch(arrList, "Bat");
+	- Collections.copy(newList, arrList);
+	- Collections.max(arrList, comparatorImplClass)
+	- Collections.swap(arrList, index1, index2)
+	- Collections.synchronizedCollections(arrList)

 ## What are the interfaces in the Collections API?
 - List, Map, Set, Queue, etc

+## Queue
+- I: Deque, BlockingQueue, BlockingDeque Interface
+- Class: PriorityQueue, LinkedList (Queue, Dequeue + list i)
+- Use when: Prior to proccessing.
+Send message to a group of number, one after another.
+Not accept heterogenios data (mix data type)
+- a queue is open at both its ends.
+One end is always used to insert data (enqueue) and the other is used to remove data (dequeue)aka Fisrt In First Out (= last in last out)
+- Method:
+	- add(v): success -> return true, if queue is full, or the datatype not match with the previous, throws exception.
+Internally uses offer
+	- offer(v):  success -> true, if queue is full, or the datatype not match with the previous, throws null (ex: set default size in BlockingQueue)
+	- element(): return the head element.
+If queue empty-> Exception
+	- peek(): return the head element.
+If queue empty-> Null
+	- remove() return header element then remove it.
+If empty -> Exception
+	- poll() return header element then remove it.
+If empty -> null
+- Classes: PriorityQueue, LinkList
+- Same: same method
+- Different:
+	- PriorityQueue accepts no mix data type while LinkList does
+	- PriorityQueue doesn't need to be ordered

 ## What is the difference between a Set and a List?
 Set | List